Ujjawalanand851/resume-screening/README.md

 Prepare your dataset of resumes

-Preprocess data using the provided scripts
+Preprocess the data using the available scripts

-Train machine learning models
+Train the machine learning model

 Use the trained model to screen new resumes

-Detailed steps are available in the Jupyter notebooks.
+Detailed instructions and demonstrations are available in the Jupyter notebooks included in the repository.

 Dataset

-The dataset consists of resumes from various sources.
+The dataset consists of resumes collected from various sources.
-It is preprocessed to extract important features such as:
+Data is preprocessed to extract features such as:

-Skills
+Technical skills

-Experience
+Work experience

 Education

 Keywords

-Profile information
+Relevant profile attributes

 Model

-Multiple machine learning models are implemented, including:
+This project includes multiple machine learning models such as:

 Logistic Regression